Log Calabi-Yau surfaces and Jeffrey-Kirwan residues

 for a class $\tilde{\beta}(d) \in H_2(\X_s, \Z)$, determined by the dimension vector $d$.
 Here, $|d|$ denotes the element of $\N^2$ induced by $d$ and $m_{\fd}$ is the primitive generator of $\fd$. \item[$(ii)$] Assume $\widehat{\zeta}$ is regular with respect to the hyperplane arrangement defined by $d$.
 Let $D$ denote the dimension of the moduli space of stable representations $\mathcal{M}^{\zeta-st}_d(Q)$.
 Then, in the canonical expansion above, we have

 These identities hold \emph{independently} of the equalities relating JK residues to quiver invariants \eqref{DTJK}, \eqref{DTJKabelian}.
 Here,

 denotes a relative genus $0$ Gromov-Witten invariant computed on a blowup $\pi\!:\tilde{Y} \to Y $, with exceptional divisor $C$, with respect to a degree $\beta(d) \in H_2(\tilde{Y}, \Z)$, where $\pi$ and $\beta(d)$ are determined by $d$. \end{enumerate} \end{thm} Note that, according to \cite{ghk}, the invariant $N_{\beta}(Y, D)$ should be thought of as enumerating suitable holomorphic discs in the log Calabi-Yau $U$ (see \cite{brini} for recent related results). \begin{rmk} The main reason for the limitation to bipartite quivers is our use of some of the results in \cite{rsw, rw}, which are only proved in this case.
 It should be possible, though highly nontrivial, to extend the methods of this paper to a larger class of quivers and log Calabi-Yau surfaces, by relying on the recent results of \cite{brini}.
-We also expect that similar results hold before taking the classical limit $\hbar \to 0$.
-This should involve the quantum mirrors of log Calabi-Yau surfaces studied in \cite{bousseauThesis, bousseauQuantum}. \end{rmk} From our perspective, the crucial point is proving the first identity \eqref{MainThmJK} in Theorem \ref{MainThm} $(ii)$.
+We also expect that similar results hold in a refined setting, for the quantum mirrors of log Calabi-Yau surfaces studied in \cite{bousseauThesis, bousseauQuantum}. \end{rmk} From our perspective, the crucial point is proving the first identity \eqref{MainThmJK} in Theorem \ref{MainThm} $(ii)$.